fbpx

 2. Notice your thoughts.
 Once the challenging emotions are identified, examine the automatic thoughts you had in response to the trigger.
 Be careful not to dwell in these thoughts – rumination is a key cause of poor mental wellbeing.

 3. Choose an opposite reaction.
 Pay attention to your physiology, which may include heightened heart rate, rapid breathing, or muscle tension.
-Examine your behavioral urges or reactions, which could include shouting, stonewalling, or self-isolation.
+Examine your behavioural urges or reactions, which could include shouting, stonewalling, or self-isolation.
 Now, consider what would be an appropriate opposite action.
 Is it taking a break from the conversation?
 Going outside for a walk?
 Talking to someone?
 It may feel difficult to engage in at first – that’s okay.
 Over time, it’ll become more natural.

 Benefits of the Opposite Action Technique